True self-care is not salt baths and chocolate cake, it is making the choice to build a life you don’t need to regularly escape from.

 - Dean Williamson, Primitive.
 Find out how he can help you or your team here.

-- Sandie O’Neil, The Agile Village.
+- Sandie O’Neil, License to Create.
 Find out how she can support your team or individual needs here.

 - Nikki Fogden-Moore, Fitpreneur, Read the Review on Huffington Post here.